tesla3327/michaelnthiessen/src/pages/dynamically-add-class-name/index.md

 Of course, there is _a lot_ more we can do here with dynamic classes in Vue.

-We'll cover a lot of stuff in this article:
+We'll cover a lot of stuff in this chapter:
 - Using static and dynamic classes in Vue
 - How we can use regular Javascript expressions to calculate our class
 - The array syntax for dynamic class names